Shawnzheng011019/deep-searcher/README.md

 docker-compose -f docker-compose.simple.yml up -d
 ```

+> **Note for Tavily web search:** To use the Tavily web search functionality, you can enable it with either Docker Compose configuration by:
+> 1. Get a Tavily API key from [https://tavily.com](https://tavily.com)
+> 2. Add `TAVILY_API_KEY=your_tavily_api_key_here` to your `.env` file
+> 3. The web search functionality will be available via API parameters or configuration

-> **Note:** The first time you run `docker-compose up -d` (for either configuration), if the Docker image for the `deepsearcher` service doesn't exist locally, Docker Compose will build it automatically based on the `Dockerfile`.
+> **Note:** The first time you run `docker-compose up -d` (for any configuration), if the Docker image for the `deepsearcher` service doesn't exist locally, Docker Compose will build it automatically based on the `Dockerfile`.
 This process can take several minutes, and you might see a warning like `Image for service deepsearcher was built because it did not already exist`.
 This is normal and expected.
 > If you later modify the `Dockerfile` or application files that are part of the image (e.g., Python code), you should rebuild the image to apply your changes.
 You can do this by running `docker-compose build` before `up`, or by using `docker-compose up --build -d`.

 The DeepSearcher API will be available at `http://localhost:8000`.